 - microfilms – e.g., Atlantic Monthly (1857-1935), American Popular Culture (1897-1949), Harper’s Weekly (1857-1916), New York Times School Microfilm Collection (wybór z lat 1851-1979), The Yale Review (1934-1982).Microforms (miniature photographs of printed texts on film or plastic fiches:

 - films – educational series, features, television programs

 - transparencies – the collection covers primarily US architecture, film, theatre, literature, history, and visual arts.

-TASC faculty and students can access UW online resources via the BUW (Main Library) website.
+ASC faculty and students can access UW online resources via the BUW (Main Library) website.

 - Library of Congress,

 - John F. Kennedy Institute Library (Berlin),

 - Making of America (MOA) (digital collection of source materials on US social history up to the Reconstruction, including in education, psychology, sociology, religion, science, and technology).

 - Ehistory (a joint project by Ohio State University Department of History, The Harvey Goldberg Program for Excellence in Teaching, and Web Media Collective of Ohio State University, grouping together source materials on US history).